Coupled Depth Learning: Experiments

 \subsection{KITTI}

-The KITTI dataset is an outdoor scene dataset consisting of videos taken from a driving vehicle with depth provided by a LiDaR sensor at certain frames of the videos.
-On this dataset we used the train/test split proposed by Eigen et al.\cite{EigenPF14} consisting of $19852$ training examples and $697$ test examples.
+The KITTI dataset is an outdoor scene dataset consisting of videos taken from a driving vehicle with depth provided by a LiDaR sensor.
+On this dataset we used the train/test split proposed by Eigen et al.~\cite{EigenPF14} consisting of $19852$ training examples and $697$ test examples.
 The training and test sets include examples from the ``city'', ``residential'' and ``road'' sequences.
-For evaluation on this dataset, we use the same experimental setup as adopted by~\cite{EigenPF14}.
+For evaluation on this dataset, we use the same experimental setup adopted by Eigen et al.~\cite{EigenPF14}.

 We train our global depth model using a basis $B$ consisting of $m=96$ atoms.
-Figure~\ref{fig:coarsedict} (right) shows the learned basis for the center crop (for visualization purposes we show only 48 randomly selected atoms out of the 96 learned).
-Once again, we compare against the ground truth by resizing our estimates to full resolution.
+Once again, we compare our estimates against the ground truth by resizing our estimates to full resolution.

 Table~\ref{tb:ResultsKITTI} shows the results of our global model versus Eigen et al.~\cite{EigenPF14} (because KITTI is a recent dataset we could not find any other prior work using this training/test split to include in the comparison).
-Note that for KITTI, the model in~\cite{EigenPF14} was trained without the advantageous use of additional examples (unlike in the case of NYUv2).
-The Table shows that, given the same training data, our approach achieves higher accuracy according to the RMSE and the Threshold metric, while it is close to~\cite{EigenPF14} on the Relative and Scale-Invariant metrics.In Table~\ref{tb:visKITTI} we show the qualitative performance of our approach on the KITTI\cite{Geiger2013IJRR} dataset.
+The Table shows that given the same training data, our approach achieves higher accuracy according to the RMSE and the Threshold metric, while it is close to the approach of Eigen et al.~\cite{EigenPF14} on the Relative and Scale-Invariant metrics.